CenterForOpenScience/llm-benchmarking/README.md

 ### Validator Module

 This module validates whether the metadata extracted by the info extractor matches what is expected based on human-authored replication documents.
+Currently, we experiment with 2 evaluation approaches

+#### Approach 1: Extract-then-Evaluate

-#### Stage 1 — Extract Expected Values
+##### Stage 1 — Extract Expected Values

 Uses LLMs to generate a `replication_info_expected.json` from pre-registration and SCORE reports.